Looking forAnthony Joshuaoutside the UK?Take me there

 Anthony Joshua Tickets

-Over the past nine years Anthony Joshua has pounded his way to the top of the boxing world.
+Over the past twelve years Anthony Joshua has pounded his way to the top of the boxing world.
 Despite not stepping into the ring until after his 18th birthday, he swept through the amateur ranks, breezed his way to both the British and IBF heavyweight titles, and reached the sport's summit less than a decade after throwing his first punch – producing the performance of a lifetime to defeat legendary champion Wladimir Klitschko and claim the WBA world heavyweight title.
 In front of a post war record crowd of 90,000 at Wembley Stadium, Joshua recovered from being knocked down – for the first time in his then 19-fight career – to deliver the decisive blows in the 11th round; with the force of that thunderous uppercut presumably still ringing in the Ukrainian's ears.

 Anthony Joshua fight record